Last Action Hero: Plot

-Slater deduces Vivaldi's plan to murder the rival mob by releasing a lethal gas during a funeral atop a skyscraper.
-He and Danny go to stop it, but are waylaid by Practice, who reveals that Danny was right: he is working for Vivaldi.
-Whiskers kills Practice, saving Slater and Danny, and the two manage to prevent any deaths from the gas release.
-Learning that Vivaldi's plan has failed, Benedict kills him, and he uses the stub to escape into the real world, pursued by Slater and Danny.
+Slater deduces Vivaldi's plan to murder the rival mob by releasing a lethal gas.
+He and Danny go to stop it but are waylaid by Practice, who reveals that Danny was right: he is working for Vivaldi.
+Whiskers kills Practice, saving Slater and Danny, who prevent any deaths from the gas release.
+After Vivaldi's plan fails, Benedict kills him and uses the stub to escape into the real world, pursued by Slater and Danny.

-Slater becomes despondent upon learning the truth, as well as his mortality in the real world, but cheers up after spending some time with Irene.
-Meanwhile, Benedict devises a plan to kill the actor portraying Slater in the movie, Arnold Schwarzenegger, after which he can bring other villains from other movies into the real world and take over.
-To help, Benedict brings the Ripper, the villain of Jack Slater III, to the premiere of Jack Slater IV to assassinate Schwarzenegger.
-Danny and Slater learn of this and race there.
+Slater becomes despondent upon learning the truth but cheers up after spending time with Irene.
+Meanwhile, Benedict devises a plan to kill the actor portraying Slater in the movie, Arnold Schwarzenegger, bring other movie villains into the real world, and take over.
+To help, Benedict brings the Ripper, the villain of Jack Slater III, to Jack Slater IV's premiere to assassinate Schwarzenegger.
 Slater saves Schwarzenegger and kills the Ripper.
-Benedict appears and shoots Slater, critically injuring him.
-Danny subdues and disarms Benedict, allowing Slater to grab his revolver and shoot Benedict in his explosive glass eye, killing him; however, the blast causes the stub to be lost.
-With Slater losing blood, Danny knows that the only way to save him is to return him to the fictional world, where he is indestructible.
+Benedict shoots Slater, critically injuring him.
+Danny disarms Benedict, allowing Slater to shoot Benedict in his explosive glass eye, killing him; however, the blast causes the stub to be lost.
+With Slater losing blood, Danny knows the only way to save him is to return him to the fictional world, where his injury will become a flesh wound.

-The ticket stub falls in front of a theater playing the film The Seventh Seal, where The Figure of Death emerges from the screen.
-Death appears before Danny and Slater after they arrive at the theater in a hurry.
-Danny holds Death at gunpoint, but Death clarifies he was simply curious: Jack Slater is missing from his lists of when people will die, and Danny is slated to die as a grandfather.
+The ticket stub falls in front of a theater playing The Seventh Seal, where the Figure of Death emerges from the screen.
+Death is curious: Jack Slater is missing from his lists of when people will die, and Danny is slated to die as a grandfather.
 Death then suggests searching for the other half of the ticket.
-Danny finds it and is able to take Slater back into his movie, where his wounds instantly heal.
+Danny finds it and takes Slater back into his movie, where his wounds instantly heal.
 Danny returns to the real world before the portal closes.
-A recovered Slater then enthusiastically embraces the true nature of his reality when he talks to Dekker about his new plan, appreciating the differences between the two worlds.
-Danny and Nick share a heartfelt moment reminiscing their past, while Slater drives away on the screen, waving goodbye.
+A recovered Slater embraces the true nature of his reality, appreciating the differences between the two worlds.
+Danny and Nick bond while reminiscing on their past, while Slater drives away on the screen, waving goodbye.